 Help Save the Last Naturally Spawning Salmon Stream in San Juan County

-It all starts with salmon's favorite meal: Surf Smelt.
+It all starts with salmon's favorite meal, thousands of Surf Smelt.

-Here are thousands of them entering Cascade Creek:
+Here are thounsands of them entering Cascade Creek:

-Later the salmon become the favorite meal for the orca whales.
+Later the salmon are the favorite meal for the orca whales.

-If we do not preserve the salmon habitat, more whales will starve to death.
+If we do not preserve the salmon habitat, the whales will starve to death.

 Cascade Creek has a pristine habitat with naturally spawning coho and chum salmon, the largest run of-sea run cutthroat in San Juan County, and a variety of other fish and wildlife.
 Even juvenile chinook have been documented several times since the 50's by Fish and Wildlife.
 This habitat is under severe stress and threatened with extinction.
 Washington Water Trust has acquired a small instream flow water right, but is far too small, and subordinate to Rosario's massive hydro diversion.
 Rosario is allowed to divert all of the water from Cascade Creek if there is not enough water available.